SIMP J013656.5+093347

-SIMP J013656.5+093347 (abbreviated SIMP0136) is a brown dwarf or planetary mass object at 19.9 light-years from Earth in the constellation Pisces.
-It belongs to the spectral class T2.5 and its position shifts due to its proper motion annually by about 1.24 arcsec in the right ascension.
+SIMP J013656.5+093347 (abbreviated SIMP0136) is a planetary mass object at 19.9 light-years from Earth in the constellation Pisces.
+It belongs to the spectral class T2.5 and its position shifts due to its proper motion of about 1.24 arcseconds annually.

-This brown dwarf provided the first evidence for periodic variability flux variations among T dwarfs.
-This has been interpreted as a signature of weather patterns coming in and out of view over the object's 2.4h rotation period.
-The shape of this lightcurve evolves over timescales of days, which has been interpreted as a sign of evolution of the cloud patterns in its atmosphere.
+Physical properties

 In 2017, it was announced that the object's mass may be as low as 12.7 Jupiter masses and might be considered a rogue planet rather than a brown dwarf as it seems to be a member of the relatively young, 200 million-year-old Carina-Near stellar moving group.

-In 2018, astronomers noted, "Detecting SIMP J01365663+0933473 with the VLA through its auroral radio emission, also means that we may have a new way of detecting exoplanets, including the elusive rogue ones not orbiting a parent star ...
-This particular object is exciting because studying its magnetic dynamo mechanisms can give us new insights on how the same type of mechanisms can operate in extrasolar planets - planets beyond our Solar System ...
+In 2018 astronomers said "Detecting SIMP J01365663+0933473 with the VLA through its auroral radio emission, also means that we may have a new way of detecting exoplanets, including the elusive rogue ones not orbiting a parent star ...
+This particular object is exciting because studying its magnetic dynamo mechanisms can give us new insights on how the same type of mechanisms can operate in extrasolar planets – planets beyond our Solar System ...
 We think these mechanisms can work not only in brown dwarfs, but also in both gas giant and terrestrial planets."
-During the observation with the VLA only one pulse was detected for SIMP0136.The magnetic flux of SIMP0136 was estimated to be 3.2 kG.
+During the observation with the VLA only one pulse was detected for SIMP0136.
+The magnetic flux of SIMP0136 was estimated to be 3.2 kG.
+In 2025 significant auroral activity was detected on SIMP0136.
+A re-analysis of the JWST data found that the atmophere showed a temperature inversion at the stratosphere, caused by auroral heating, driven by electron precipitation.
+The methane and carbon monoxide abundance were found to be in chemical disequelibrium and methane abundance decreases at the temperature inversion.
+Observations with JWST/NIRSpec and NIRISS were used to find a transition of methane absorption to methane emission at low pressures (high altitudes).
+A similar methane emission was found previously only in CWISEP J1935−1546.
+This transition is explained with auroral heating from electron precipitation.

+In 2017 the rotational velocity and radial velocity were measured.
+It was found that SIMP0136 can be seen almost equator-on with an inclination of 80 ±12°.